Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 ---------------------------------------------

 ## Garbage collection and finalize:

 GB is an automatic process, managed by JVM.
 After any operation when a good amount of memory is utilized, the  JVM hits GC method, this first checks for objects that are unreferenced or idle. say the objects that are there in heap mem, but no ref variable is pointing to it, such things will be cleared.

+Garbage Collection in Java is a process by which the programs perform automatic memory management.
+Java programs compile into bytecode that can be run on a Java Virtual Machine (JVM).
+When Java programs run on the JVM, objects are created on the heap, which is a portion of memory dedicated to the program.
+Eventually, some objects will no longer be needed.
+The garbage collector finds these unused objects and deletes them to free up memory.

+The garbage collection process involves the following steps:

+1. **Marking:** This is the first phase of garbage collection.
+The garbage collector identifies which pieces of memory are in use and which are not.

+2. **Normal Deletion:** In this phase, the garbage collector removes the unused objects and reclaims their memory.
+The limitation of this approach is that it can leave fragmented memory.

+3. **Deletion with Compacting:** To solve the fragmentation problem, the garbage collector can also move the remaining objects to one end of the heap so that the free memory is all in one block.

+Java's garbage collector divides the heap into two areas (or generations), based on the observation that most of the objects are quickly becoming unreachable, these are:

+1. **Young Generation:** This is where all new objects are allocated and aged.
+When the young generation fills up, this causes a minor garbage collection.
+Minor collections can be optimized assuming a high object mortality rate.
+A young generation full of dead objects is collected very quickly.
+Some surviving objects are aged and eventually move to the old generation.

+2. **Old Generation:** When objects that have survived all minor garbage collections are moved to the old generation.
+Usually, a major garbage collection is performed in the Old generation space and it takes a longer time as it involves all live objects.

+In summary, the purpose of garbage collection is to identify and discard objects that are no longer needed by a program so that their resources can be reclaimed and reused.
+A Java object is subject to garbage collection when it becomes unreachable to the program in which it is used.
+The balance between the Young and Old generations can greatly affect the efficiency of garbage collection in terms of speed and impact on application performance.

 As stated earlier it is automatic process you do not have any control over it, but there could be certain operations or tasks that you would want to execute before your object is destroyed, you can put those operations in finalize